vuikit/vuikit/README.md

 > UIkit with all the power of Vue

 Vuikit is a collection of native Vue components that embrace and extend the UIkit framework.
-While it is possible to use UIkit by its own when building Vue components, you may find your self building a wrapper around it to fill the missing logic gap or to make it behave more naturally with Vue.
-Vuikit solves all that by providing a precise, well documented API.
+While it is possible to use UIkit by its own when building Vue components, you may find yourself building a wrapper around it to fill the missing logic gap or to make it behave more naturally with Vue.
+Vuikit solves all that by providing a precise, documented API.

 ## Dependencies

 - [Vue](http://vuejs.org/) (^1.0.24)
 - [UIkit](http://getuikit.com/) (^2.26.0)
-- [Moment](http://momentjs.com/) (^2.13.0 only if using VkCalendar or VkDatepicker)
 - [jQuery](https://jquery.com//) (Inherited UIkit dependency)

 ## Code Samples